-In November 2020, Oregon became the first state to legalise psilocybin (for medicinal but not recreational use).
-In Denver, Colorado and Oakland, California magic mushrooms are decriminalised, so you can cultivate and possess them for personal use without having to worry about the law but they are not legal to sell.
+In November 2020, Oregon became the first state to legalise psilocybin (for medicinal use only).
+In Denver, Colorado; Santa Cruz and Oakland, California; Washington D.C.; Seattle, Washington; Somerville and Cambridge, Massachusetts; and Arbor, Michigan, magic mushrooms have been decriminalised, so you can cultivate and possess them for personal use without having to worry about the law but they are not legal to sell.

 Salvia divinorum is a psychedelic plant that you can smoke, leading to intense psychedelic effects, with a rapid onset.
 It is not illegal on a federal level, although some states have regulated its use.

 Psychedelics That Are Legal or Decriminalised in Other Parts of the World

 You can find legal and decriminalised psychedelics elsewhere in North America, as well as Latin America and Europe.
 These include some of the legal psychedelics in the US, such as LSA-containing seeds, fly agaric, and salvia.
 But in some countries, you can find other legal psychedelics too.